The International Capital Markets Review: Taiwan

 The year in review

 In the years since December 2013, because the FSC has aggressively promoted Formosa bonds by deregulating the issuance process, Formosa bonds have been issued in substantial amounts.
-According to the information released by the TPEx, as at August 2020, there have been 5,038 tranches of Formosa bonds issued by foreign entities listed on the TPEx.
+According to the information released by the TPEx, as at August 2021, there have been 6,126 tranches of bonds issued by foreign entities.

 Moreover, since 2008, the Taiwan regulator has sought to internationalise the capital markets by encouraging foreign companies and Taiwanese-owned businesses based overseas to be listed in Taiwan.
-According to the information released by the TWSE and the TPEx, as at 2019, there were 75 foreign companies listed on the TWSE and 33 foreign companies listed on the TPEx Mainboard.
-This remainder of this chapter will therefore focus on introducing these two channels.
+According to the information released by the TWSE and the TPEx, as at the end of July 2021, there were 78 foreign companies listed on the TWSE and 34 foreign companies listed on the TPEx Mainboard.
+The remainder of this chapter will therefore focus on introducing these two channels.

 i Developments affecting debt and equity offerings